Sudo-Raheel/ThermoLearn/README.md

 #  ThermoLearn — Thermodynamic Property Prediction via Neural Networks

 This repository provides PyTorch-based implementations of both traditional neural networks and **Physics-Informed Neural Networks (PINNs)** for thermodynamic property regression.
-It utilizes the **JANAF** thermodynamic dataset and applies hyperparameter optimization to train models that obey physical constraints like:

-\[
-G = H - T S
-\]
+It utilizes the **JANAF** thermodynamic dataset and **PhononDb** datasets.
+The neural network constrained by the Gibbs free energy relation (G = H - TS), ensuring thermodynamic consistency.
+Benchmarked the model against traditional approaches, demonstrating superior performance, particularly in out-of-distribution (OOD) scenarios.
+[Please follow this link to the ChemRxiv paper for more details](https://chemrxiv.org/engage/chemrxiv/article-details/66b8a0fcc9c6a5c07ae4a901)

 ---

 ## 📁 Repository Structure
+There are two sub-folders in the main repository, Standard and OOD/JANAF.
+The standard contains both the NIST-JANAF and PhononDb data.
+PINN and the normal neural network are hyper-optimized using conventional validation protocols like train test split and cross-validation.
+JANAF/OOD contains only the experimental NIST data, in this case we train and test on separate clusters the so-called out-of-distribution(OOD) scenario.
+Refer to the paper for more details.
+The repository contains the code for benchmarking only the PINN and normal NN.
+Scripts for benchmarking against Megnet, CGCNN and other methods mentioned in the paper should be uploaded soon(maybe in a supporting repository), Same goes for the script required to make the OOD clusters.

 ```
 ThermoLearn/